Sigma and Strava have partnered to bring Strava Live Segments to your ROX device.

 - On your device, you can also temporarily disable individual segments or the entire live segments experience, or permanently delete some or all segments from your device.
 This will not affect your starred segments or anything else in your Strava account.

-Why is my segment time different after I upload than it was on my ROX device?
+Why is my segment time different after I upload then it was on my ROX device?

 Sigma ROX devices use a different algorithm for determining when a user starts and finishes a segment than Strava uses, which can affect the elapsed time reported for the segment.
 To ensure consistency between users, the times shown on the device during an activity are preliminary, and the times shown on Strava after uploading are final.